Inside Schwartz: Cancellation

 The series followed Friends, which was in its 8th and highest-rated season.
 Inside Schwartz debuted with 22.5 million viewers.
 Of the 9 episodes to air, 5 followed new episodes of Friends.
 But despite having an average household rating of 9.8 and being ranked 16th among all programs in the ratings, Inside Schwartz was cancelled as network executives believed that the valuable time slot could get higher ratings.

 The time slot was filled with a new series, Leap of Faith, which aired for six episodes, and finally NBC simply aired repeat episodes of Friends which had higher ratings than either Inside Schwartz or Leap of Faith.

 Legacy

-Prominent television writer and producer Dan Harmon cited the premier of Inside Schwartz as a watershed moment in the history of television and the end of an era for traditional network programming.
+Prominent television writer and producer Dan Harmon cited the premiere of Inside Schwartz as a watershed moment in the history of television and the end of an era for traditional network programming.